-Frenchman Doucoure, capped at every age-group level for his country from Under-17 to Under-21, had four-and-a-half years with Watford after transferring from Rennes in his homeland in February 2016.
+Capped at every age-group level for his country from Under-17 to Under-21, Doucoure had four-and-a-half years with Watford after transferring from Rennes in his homeland in February 2016.

 He played 129 Premier League matches for the Vicarage Road club – only two players have appeared more in the division for Watford – and was an FA Cup finalist in 2019.

 Doucoure originally switched to Granada for a three-month loan following his transfer from Rennes, his new club asking the player to spearhead a fight against relegation for Watford’s then sister club in Spain.

 The loanee emphatically accepted the challenge, contributing a string of towering performances to inspire Granada to five wins and four draws from his 13 La Liga starts, a return good enough to beat the drop by a solitary point.

 Doucoure made his Watford debut as a substitute at Chelsea in the opening month of 2016/17 but had to wait until his 24th birthday – New Year’s Day 2017 – for a first start, at home against Tottenham Hotspur.